Genentech/g_ani/README.md

       ```
       conda activate g_ANI
       ```
-   - Install the auxilliary packages in development mode as long as you are developing:
+   - Install the auxiliary packages in development mode as long as you are developing:
       ```
       cd ../cdd_chem/
       pip install -e .